 If you have concerns about the babysitter’s behaviour, you have a few options.

-If you suspect behaviour that’s in any way damaging to your child – excessive yelling, hitting or other physical abuse – you have every right to ask the babysitter to leave immediately.
+If you suspect behaviour that’s harmful to your child – excessive yelling, hitting or other physical abuse – you have every right to ask the babysitter to leave.
 You should also report your experience to any agency, centre or person who recommended the babysitter.
-Finally, consider whether the situation should be reported to the police.
+And finally, consider whether you should report what happened to the police.